BhuwanChandra/web-Template/README.md

 # websiteTemplate
-template to create a website with html, css and some external libraries
+This is a collection of web templates created with different front-end languages stated below.

 # Languages used in this:
 <b>HTML</b><br>